matt-harvey/dailycashmanager/user_guide/Transactions.rst

 wage every 2 weeks; or you might have 250.00 in rent deducted from you bank account every week.
 It would be tedious to have to remember to enter these transactions manually every time they occur.
-To avoid this tedium, DailyCashManager supports recurring transactions.
-You only have to enter the transaction once, as a recurring transaction, and then DailyCashManager will automatically record the transaction for you at the appropriate intervals thereafter.
+To avoid this tedium, DailyCashManager supports the concept of recurring transactions.
+You only have to enter a recurring transaction once, and DailyCashManager will automatically record the transaction for you at the appropriate intervals thereafter.

 To create a recurring transaction, begin by entering the transaction as you normally would.
-For example, for the 250.00 rent transaction, you would select the *Spend* transaction type, enter "250" in the amount box, select your bank account from the *Account* box, and select "Rent" from the *Envelope* box.
+For example, for the 250.00 weekly rent payment, you would select the *Spend* transaction type, enter "250" in the amount box, select your bank account from the *Account* box, and select "Rent" from the *Envelope* box.

-Before hitting *Save*, however, you need to select the recurring transaction interval from the large box near the bottom left of the transaction panel (the one that reads "Record once only, on").
-Select the required interval from the drop down list.
+Before hitting *Save*, however, you need to select the recurring transaction interval from the large box near the bottom left of the transaction panel (the one that normally reads "Record once only, on").
 In this case, you would select "Record every week, starting".

 Finally, in the date box near the bottom right, enter the date when the recurring transaction will *next* occur.
 Hit *Save* as usual to save the transaction.
 You will be prompted to enter a unique name for the recurring transaction.
-You might simply enter "Rent payment" here; it's up to you what you enter here - it's just so you can easily identify the transaction later on.
+You might simply enter "Rent payment" here; it's up to you what you enter - this is just so that you can easily identify the transaction later on.
 Click *OK* to confirm.
 You will notice that your new recurring transaction is now recorded in the *Recurring transaction* list at the bottom right of the main window, with the date you entered recorded in the *Next date* column.

-The first time you open your DCM file on or after the *Next date* for this transaction, DailyCashManager will automatically record this transaction for you; a message box will appear at that time, informing you that the transaction has been recorded.
-The transaction will continue to be recorded automatically at the intervals you specify, until you either delete it (or edit it to record at some other interval).
+The first time you open your DCM file *on or after* the *Next date* for this transaction, you will find that DailyCashManager has automatically recorded this transaction for you; a message box will appear at that time, informing you that the transaction has been recorded.
+The transaction will continue to be recorded automatically at the intervals you specify, until you delete it (or edit it to record at some other interval).

 Setting a recurring transaction to record on the last day of the month